PotHix/pothix.github.com/content/post/stats-feb-2018.md

 What I can take from this chart:

-* I had more meetings this month; It's happening because I'm a mentor of the other member of my team and there is some onboarding tasks.
+* I had more meetings this month; It's happening because I'm a mentor to the other member of my team and there are some onboarding tasks.
 * Shallow work is still 64%.
-I said it was less than 50% last month but I really don't know where did I get this metric. 🤔
+I said it was less than 50% last month, but I really don't know where did I get this metric. 🤔

 "Read/Reply Twist" is still consuming a lot of time.
 I changed my workflow to process all [Twist](https://twistapp.com) threads quickly